snavid/Mevodox/README.md

    - Update the memo content and save your changes.

 6. **PDF Downloads**:
-   - Easily download any memo as a PDF file for offline access and sharing by selecting the "Download PDF" option while viewing a memo.
+   - Easily download any memo as a PDF file for offline access and sharing by selecting the "Download PDF Icon" option while viewing a memo.

 ## Contributing